-Note: I know that all of my blog readers aren’t Christians and come from many different faith backgrounds, beliefs, etc. If we differ, I have a little inclusive note for you at the bottom of this post. <3
+Note: This article contains information about finding a church home.
+I know that all of my blog readers aren’t Christians and come from many different faith backgrounds, beliefs, etc. If we differ, I have a little inclusive note for you at the bottom of this post. <3

 Finding a new church last year when we moved to Alabama was a seriously daunting, intimidating, exciting, hopeful experience that led us to finding our pot of gold at the end.

 It was daunting because we knew we wanted to find a church home that we would call our own for a decade or two or more.
 We wanted to plant roots in the same church from the get-go and hopefully raise our children in the same church throughout their upbringing.
 We can’t predict the future of course, but we wanted to find a church that we could see staying put at.
 We knew this meant that our search might take a while and that we’d need to be patient yet persistent.

 It was intimidating because being the new family routinely walking into unfamiliar territory isn’t super fun.
 Figuring out enrollment for childcare, finding the worship area, and going along with the norms of new churches week after week is something many people find naturally intimidating.

 It was exciting because we were always so hopeful when visiting a new church that maybe this could be “the one” where we invested as a fam.

 And we remained continually encouraged and hopeful because we were able to refine our search and really zero in on the things we liked or disliked with every new church we went to.
 We got to the point where we could really predict what each other thought of the church before we even got in the car to talk about it.
 We knew we were getting closer and closer to finding “our home” with every set of doors we walked through.